thanhnguyen287/BDD-in-python/README.md

 # BDD-in-python
-A small project creating a Database with Algebras in python
+A school project creating a Database with Algebras in python